klmcwhirter/uvextras/README.md

 `uvextras` is written in Python.

-To install: `uv tool install .` from the repo clone dir. _It is not published to pypi.org_
+To install: `uv tool install https://github.com/klmcwhirter/uvextras.git`. _It is not published to pypi.org_

 * [Features](#features)